 Bail is collateral that is posted with the court to secure the appearance of the accused at future court dates.
 Most criminal cases will result in bail being made available to the accused.
 Whether or not the offender can "make bail" is a separate issue.

-If an accused is entitled to release, a court has several different options
+If an accused is entitled to release, a court has several different options and types of bail:

 - Second is a standard bail bond with 90% of the 10% deposit returned to the accused at the end of the case.
 An example would be a $10,000 appearance bond where the accused posts $1,000 to the clerk of courts.
 At the end of the case, $900 is refunded.